 Books

-Hanging Out, Messing Around, Geeking Out: Kids Living and Learning with New Media.
-Mizuko Ito, Sonja Baumer, Matteo Bittanti, danah boyd, Rachel Cody, Becky Herr, Heather A. Horst, Patricia G. Lange, Dilan Mahendran, Katynka Martinez, C.J.
+[2010] Hanging Out, Messing Around, Geeking Out: Kids Living and Learning with New Media.
+Mizuko Ito, Sonja Baumer, Matteo Bittanti, danah boyd, Rachel Cody, Becky Herr-Stephenson, Heather A. Horst, Patricia G. Lange, Dilan Mahendran, Katynka Martinez, C.J.
 Pascoe, Dan Perkel, Laura Robinson, Christo Sims, and Lisa Tripp.
-Cambridge: MIT Press, 2010.
+Cambridge: The MIT Press.

 Edited Textbook